SakshiPandey97/UniBazaar/README.md

-# StudentExchange
+# UniBazaar

 ## Project Description

-**StudentExchange** is a hyper-localized marketplace designed exclusively for university students.
+**UniBazaar** is a hyper-localized marketplace designed exclusively for university students.
 It allows users to buy, sell, and trade second-hand items such as textbooks, furniture, electronics, and more within their campus communities.
 By fostering a trusted, university-specific platform, StudentExchange aims to make affordable goods more accessible while promoting sustainability and reducing waste.

 ### Key Features:
 - **University-Specific Pages**: Students can browse and post items within their campus community.